Search form

 AACs are often funded with tax-payer dollars.

-At least 18 states fund anti-abortion centers with taxpayer dollars; more than $89 million dollars were allocated toward AACs in 2022 alone.
-In at least seven of these states, millions of federal TANF funds (Temporary Assistance to Needy Families), which are meant to support families working to make ends meet, instead get diverted to AACs.
+Across the country, state legislatures are funneling millions in taxpayer dollars to anti-abortion centers.
+In some of these states, in addition to state tax dollars, federal TANF funds (Temporary Assistance to Needy Families), which are meant to support families working to make ends meet, are also diverted to AACs.

 AACs put people’s privacy at risk.